ThomasGueldner/thomas.gueldner/docs/user-guide/en/view/otama-template-system.md

 ## Including the Header File

 We talked about the presentation logic template being converted to C++ code.
-The header and user-defined files will not be included automatically and you must write them yourself.
+The header and user-defined files will not be included automatically and you must write them by yourself.
 However, basic TreeFrog header files can be included.

-For example, if you want to include *user.h* and *blog.h* files you would write these in at the top of the presentation logic.
+For example, if you want to include *user.h* and *blog.h* files, you would write these in at the top of the presentation logic.

 ```
  #include "blog.h"